SwarmStorm/awesome/README.md

 ## TypeScript

+*   [missive/emoji-mart](https://github.com/missive/emoji-mart) - 🏪 One component to pick them all

 *   [dcavalcante/react-native-sprites](https://github.com/dcavalcante/react-native-sprites) - Spritesheet component for React Native

 *   [friyiajr/SkiaAnimationShowcase](https://github.com/friyiajr/SkiaAnimationShowcase) - This is a showcase of all animations from the Dan's React-Native Lab Channel!